MENU

 Frequently Asked Questions about our NABCEP Certifications and the Associate Installer Credential

-Our Certifications are backed by the highest standard of professionalism and competency in the solar electric (PV) industry through state-of-the-art, accredited training programs, with hands-on workshops and online classes.
+Our Certifications are backed by the highest standard of professionalism and competency in the solar electric (PV) industry through state-of-the-art, accredited training programs and online classes.

 What’s the difference between a Certificate and Certification?